Canterbury Campus Open Day

 I left Canterbury Christ Church University with a thorough understanding of how to approach and question creative briefs as well as a presentable portfolio, which ultimately landed me my first job.Sophie

-Learn and then develop your skills as a designer from the moment you arrive at our purpose-built studios.
+Graphic Design involves developing your individual skills as a professional designer from the moment you arrive at our purpose-built studios.

-Throughout the course you’ll put your skills to use in the real world through live briefs and national competition briefs.
-To capitalise on your design work, you’ll learn business and entrepreneurial aspects of the industry from professional graphic designers.
+Throughout the course, you’ll put your skills to use by working with practising designers completing live briefs and entering national competitions.
+To capitalise on your design work, you’ll learn the business and entrepreneurial aspects of the industry through working with a professional design agency.

 Applicants have the opportunity to demonstrate their suitability for the chosen programme through the presentation of a portfolio of relevant practical work.